klepto/Commands/README.md

 ```

 ## Default Values
-You can specify default values for the rightmost parameters of your command using `@DefaultValue` annotation.
+You can specify default values using `@DefaultValue` annotation.
+Parameters without default value always get parsed first, so be warry of parameter order when using the annotation.
 ```java
 @Command(keys = {"!kick", "!k"})
 public void kick(User user, User victim, @DefaultValue("10") int duration) {